hashicorp/terraform-provider-awscc/docs/resources/datazone_data_source.md

 <a id="nestedatt--configuration--redshift_run_configuration"></a>
 ### Nested Schema for `configuration.redshift_run_configuration`

-Required:
+Optional:

+- `data_access_role` (String) The data access role included in the configuration details of the Amazon Redshift data source.
 - `redshift_credential_configuration` (Attributes) The details of the credentials required to access an Amazon Redshift cluster. (see [below for nested schema](#nestedatt--configuration--redshift_run_configuration--redshift_credential_configuration))
 - `redshift_storage` (Attributes) The details of the Amazon Redshift storage as part of the configuration of an Amazon Redshift data source run. (see [below for nested schema](#nestedatt--configuration--redshift_run_configuration--redshift_storage))
 - `relational_filter_configurations` (Attributes List) The relational filter configurations included in the configuration details of the Amazon Redshift data source. (see [below for nested schema](#nestedatt--configuration--redshift_run_configuration--relational_filter_configurations))

-Optional:

-- `data_access_role` (String) The data access role included in the configuration details of the Amazon Redshift data source.

 <a id="nestedatt--configuration--redshift_run_configuration--redshift_credential_configuration"></a>
 ### Nested Schema for `configuration.redshift_run_configuration.redshift_credential_configuration`

-Required:
+Optional:

 - `secret_manager_arn` (String) The ARN of a secret manager for an Amazon Redshift cluster.